We deliver training live-on-line, on site, and on demand.

 - IA System Architects and Engineers (IASAEs)

 - Cyber Security Service Providers (CSSP)

 - Analyst – An

 - Incident responder – Ir

 - Manager – Ma

-We expect every student to build a functioning complete enterprise security system in a virtual environment.
+We expect every student to build a functioning complete enterprise incident response system in a virtual environment.
 This activity will help them to develop and support an enterprise security program.
 As a side benefit of the course, students will pass the exam and validate their skills as a cybersecurity professional via certification.

 - Identify and use computer networking concepts, protocols, and network security methodologies.

 - Understand basic risk management processes.